 Why Image Compression Matters

 Large images slow websites, fail upload limits, and fill storage.
-Smart compression reduces bytes while preserving visual quality.
+Smart compression reduces bytes while preserving visual quality — the goal is “looks the same at normal size,” not a mathematically perfect replica.

 Choose the Right Format